vzaccaria/gitbook3toedx/docs/usage.md

 Commands:
-    json                    generate the complete json representation of the course pack                    expects a json on stdin, produces a course.tar.gz to be uploaded
+    json                    generate the complete json representation of the course pack                    expects a json on stdin, produces a course.tar.gz to be uploaded info                    prints out detailed information about the course

 Arguments:
     DIR                     directory containing the course